reVolver Podcasts Launches "DangerTV: Fight to Survive," a Weekly Real-Life Wilderness Thriller Podcast

 Every Wednesday New Series Showcases Harrowing True Stories Of Hunters, Sportsmen, And Adventurers Who Stared Death in the Face And Lived To Tell It

 DALLAS, Dec.
-15, 2025 /PRNewswire/ -- reVolver Podcasts announces the debut of DangerTV: Fight to Survive, a gripping new weekly series hosted by Craig DeMartino, premiering this December.
+15, 2025 /PRNewswire-HISPANIC PR WIRE/ -- reVolver Podcasts announces the debut of DangerTV: Fight to Survive, a gripping new weekly series hosted by Craig DeMartino, premiering this December.
 The podcast dives deep into the terrifying moments experienced by hunters, sportsmen, and fishermen who unexpectedly crossed paths with nature's most unforgiving forces.

 Each episode brings listeners to the razor's edge of real-life peril, sharing firsthand accounts of survival against all odds.
 DangerTV: Fight to Survive blends the adrenaline of wilderness adventure with the immersive depth of documentary storytelling—delivering powerful narratives spanning the worlds of Wilderness, Places & Travel, and Documentary content.